softwaresaved/automated_testing/README.md

 We then write automated tests that:

-* Runs the software for a set of input files and command-line arguments.
+* Run the software for a set of input files and command-line arguments.
-* Checks the return code for the software to check it exited without any errors.
+* Check the software's return code to see that it exited without any errors.
-* Checks that the expected output files were created.
+* Check that the expected output files were created.
-* Checks that the output files are equal to those of the test oracle that were created using the same combination of input files and command-line arguments.
+* Check that the output files are equal to those of the test oracle that were created using the same combination of input files and command-line arguments.

-### Assumptions about the software to be tested
+## Assumptions about the software to be tested

 We assume that the software to be tested has the following qualities: